pretix/pretix-docs/docs/topics/payment/index.md

 The result is the fee that pretix calculates on top of the net total of the order.
 In this example, your customer will have to pay $258.21, the payment provider will subtract $8.21 in transaction fees, and $250 will be added to your balance.
 Depending on the exact calculation and rounding methods used by the payment provider, the final amount that is added to your balance may vary by one cent.

+A payment provider will always use the total amount of a transaction or multiple transactions to calculate their fees.
+The "Calculate the fee from the total value including the fee" method gives you better control over the final amount of money added to your bank account by the payment provider.
+The following table compares the two different calculation methods provided by pretix:

 |                                         | calculation from subtotal without the fee | calculation from total value including the fee |
 |-----------------------------------------|-------------------------------------------|------------------------------------------------|